huang-hua1212/interview-1/interview.md

 Set up an highly available "Hello World" application with the following instructions:

 * Use a containerized Load Balancer
-* Provision two virtual machines (this is where the app will run)
+* Provision two virtual machines (this is where the app will run) or containers
 * The page, when visited, should show "Hello World!
-I'm host X" - X should be the name of the virtual machine
+I'm host X" - X should be the name of the virtual machine or containers

 # Pre-request for Ansible task:

 1. Need a linux vm or linux container
 2. If you are using linux container please provide docker run command or docker-compose file
 3. If you are using vm please provide ditribution
+4. Need install ansible

 ## Ansible - My First Playbook